-

 1. Loss of Energy

 Oxidized oils lose approximately 8–15% (Baiao and Lara, 2005) of their metabolizable energy (ME).
-Layers eating oxidized oil consume more feed but gain less energy, reducing production efficiency.
+Layers eating oxidized oil consume more feed but gain less energy, reducing production efficiency.2.
+Vitamin Destruction

 Fat-soluble vitamins (A, D3, E, K) degrade rapidly in oxidized feed.
 In severe cases, losses reach 80–100%.
-This weakens immunity, bone health, pigmentation, and shell quality.
+This weakens immunity, bone health, pigmentation, and shell quality.3.
+Loss of Carotenoids

-Carotenoids responsible for yolk color degrade quickly, leading to pale yolks and poor pigmentation.
+Carotenoids responsible for yolk color degrade quickly, leading to pale yolks and poor pigmentation.4.
+Protein Damage

 -